 This briefing paper looks at the current situation in Burma’s ethnic areas, the areas that refugees would be returned to, and shows how the conditions are not yet in place for their return.
 Furthermore, it highlights the need for the refugees to be included in these processes and lays out refugees and community-based organization’s preconditions for their return.

 The briefing paper was produced to provide additional information to our short documentary, entitled “Nothing About Us Without Us: Refugees’ Voices About their Return to Burma.”
-The film highlights refugees’ voices about repatriation from camps along the Thailand border back into Burma.Armed Conflict, Burma Partnership, Human Rights Violations, Refugees, Repatriation, UNHCR
+The film highlights refugees’ voices about repatriation from camps along the Thailand border back into Burma.Armed Conflict, Burma Partnership, Human Rights Violations, Refugee Repatriation, Refugees, UNHCR